-If you anticipate that your child will be absent for personal and/or medical reasons, please inform your child's teacher notify the school through the School Dismissal Manager system.
+If you anticipate that your child will be absent for personal and/or medical reasons, please inform your child's teacher.
 Although attendance is not mandatory, please remember that regular attendance will assure more progress both academically and socially.

 RELEASE OF CHILDREN